Board of Trustees

 Company Secretary – Neil MacInnes (Balnain, Glen Urquhart)

 Retired Chartered Civil Engineer, earlier in construction management and design in the UK and abroad, living in Glen Urquhart since 1975.
 Roles in several Glen Urquhart Community organisations have included Chairing the Glenurquhart Rural Community Association and the Drumnadrochit Medical Practice PPG.
 Relaxes with hills, and underwater photography off the NW coast.
-Neil was on the GCP Board from 1995 to 2017
+Neil was on the GCP Board of Trustees from 1995 to 2017